 Is the S&P 500 an index fund?

 No, the S&P 500 is a stock market index, not an index fund.
 The S&P 500 lists the 500 largest publicly listed companies on US stock exchanges.
-An index fund is a fund that will invest in the companies in the S&P 500 to match its overall performance.
+An index fund is a fund that invests in the companies in the S&P 500 to match its overall performance.

-The S&P 500 is an index, and an index fund is an ETF or mutual fund that invests in the S&P 500.
+The S&P 500 is an index, and an index fund is an ETF or mutual fund that tracks it.

 Is VTI an index fund?